BMW 4 Series (G22): Models

 A previously unavailable combination of the 430i with xDrive in their Gran Coupé body will be available as a MY23 version becoming the first 2023 model other than their "iX" electrified SUV.
-Popular options like a Harman Kardon stereo upgrade, heads-up display and LASER headlights are all available.
-Orders accepted beginning March according to BMW of NA publications.
+Options like a Harman Kardon stereo upgrade, heads-up display, and LASER headlights are also available.

 The only available gearbox is an 8-speed automatic transmission.
 The M Sport models come with a modified gearbox which features faster shifts and a new "Sprint" driving mode.
 The 430i, 420d, 430d and M440d come standard with rear-wheel-drive but can be configured with all-wheel-drive.
 The M440i comes with all wheel drive only.
 The G22 4 series has a wider track than its predecessor and has 50/50 weight distribution.

 Performance

 The 420i can accelerate from 0–100 kph in 7.5 seconds, the 430i can accelerate from 0–97 kph in 5.5 seconds (5.3 seconds for the xDrive version) while the M440i can accelerate from 0–100 kph in 4.3 seconds.
 All models have an electronically limited top speed of 250 kph.